marcelotto/spread2rdf/README.md

 - and an optional block with custom logic (described below).
 The order of column definitions is significant and must correspond to the order of columns in the worksheet.
-Columns which should be ignored, simply leave the optional parameter and block empty.
+For columns which should be ignored, the parameters must be omitted.
 Note, that the first column is defined by the ```start``` parameter of the worksheet.